Anthony Wingfield: Death, burial and testament

 Wingfield died on 15 August 1552 in Bethnal Green, at Sir John Gates's house, and his funerals took place on 21 August at Stepney.
 His body was borne in a grand heraldic procession, with singing clerks, and with his armour and insignia displayed, over Mile End, where the vicar of Shoreditch preached at the communion, and a feast was afterwards held.
 His will, naming his wife and his son Robert his executors, was proved in April 1553 by Robert alone: his widow Dame Elizabeth specifically renounced her executorship.
 Dame Elizabeth made her own will on 28 July 1557 and it was proved on 13 November 1559.

 Marriage and issue

-Wingfield married, by 1520, Elizabeth Vere, daughter of Sir George Vere and sister of John de Vere, 14th Earl of Oxford.
+Wingfield married, by 1520, Elizabeth de Vere, daughter of Sir George de Vere and sister of John de Vere, 14th Earl of Oxford.
 She attended the Field of the Cloth of Gold as "Lady Wingfield" in 1520.
 They had eight sons and seven daughters: